 - 2001, California

 Jennifer A. Hansen is partner at the San Diego Office of Hooper, Lundy & Bookman.
 Her practice includes representation of hospitals, medical staffs, nursing homes, physicians, pharmacies, and other healthcare providers and suppliers in a wide range of matters, including general litigation, medical staff law, managed care litigation, physician licensing, reimbursement, regulatory, and long term care issues.
-She is also a member of the firm's Fraud & Abuse Practice Group.
+She serves as Chair of the firm's Medical Staff Practice Group and is a member of the firm's Fraud & Abuse Practice Group.

 Ms. Hansen conducts investigations and advises clients on compliance issues relating to health care operations.